gdiggs/rayons/README.md

 $ foreman start
 ```

 The app will be available at [0.0.0.0:5000](http://0.0.0.0:5000).
-When running in production mode, the app requires SSL (Heroku supplies this automatically).
+When running in production mode, the app requires SSL (Heroku supplies this automatically), and an `ENV[SECRET_TOKEN]` to be set.

 ### Grunt